 When Kimberly has a violent premonition of a highway pileup she blocks the freeway, keeping a few others meant to die, safe...Or are they?
 The survivors mysteriously start dying and it's up to Kimberly to stop it before she's next.

-Following Jigsaw's grisly demise, Mark Hoffman, the final apprentice to the serial killer is deigned a hero.
-Meanwhile, Agent Strahm continues to track Hoffman while another group of strangers are put through a series of gruesome traps.
+Following Jigsaw's grisly demise, Mark Hoffman is commended as a hero, but Agent Strahm is suspicious, and delves into Hoffman's past.
+Meanwhile, another group of people are put through a series of gruesome tests.

 As a deadly battle rages over Jigsaw's brutal legacy, a group of Jigsaw survivors gathers to seek the support of self-help guru and fellow survivor Bobby Dagen, a man whose own dark secrets unleash a new wave of terror.

 In a car race in McKinley Speedway, twenty-something Nick has a premonition of a deadly car crash with many casualties in the audience and convinces his girlfriend Lori and his friends Hunt and Janet to leave the place.
 They are followed by the security guard; a racist guy; a mother with her children and a mechanic, that are saved from death.
 When the racist guy and the mother die in mysterious and creepy incidents, Nick and Lori research and find many similar cases in Internet.
-They try to lure The Ripper to break the chain of deadly events and survive, but destiny does not help them.
+They try to lure The Reaper to break the chain of deadly events and survive, but destiny does not help them.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 71 of 108 people found this review helpful.